FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/managing_esd/managing-esd.rst

    Robots become charged due to the triboelectric effect.

 A robot’s wheels moving on field tiles build charge on the robot frame just like your wool socks moving on carpet build charge on your body.
 Many other plastic and rubber materials behave similarly.
 It is important to note that triboelectric charging takes charge from one object and gives it to another, so the charges are mirrored.
-In the case of an FTC robot, positive charge accumulates on the wheels and negative charge accumulates on the tiles.
+In the case of a *FIRST* Tech Challenge robot, positive charge accumulates on the wheels and negative charge accumulates on the tiles.

 Note that a robot with wheels that slide across the soft tiles of a competition field will build electrostatic charge on its frame more